ninezerozeronine/chip-computer/sphinx_docs/language/assembly.rst

 The brackets can just be in the assembly side as a reminder when programming?

 Instructions only need to be able to deal with ACC, A, B, C, SP, PC, IMM?

+Given ``LOAD [$variable] A`` the assembler should only replace $variable to arrive at: ``LOAD [IMM] A``.

+A user shouldn't be able to write things like:

+- ``LOAD [IMM] A``
+- ``LOAD [SP+/-] A``
+- ``LOAD [SP+/-] IMM``
+- ``JUMP SP+/-``

+The assembler won't end up being able to replace that with a real value later.
+It would also trick the instruction matcher as the assembler is meant to pass IMM to designate an immediate value.

+An instruction should be responsible for determining if the line is valid.

+Should the assembler inform the instruction if it's being passed a placeholder/immediate value?

+ Could do:

+- A list of allowed tokens in assembly files
+- A special function that the assembler calls if it's passing through a placeholder

+We need to be able to point the user back at at line in the assembly file to:

+- Warn if a line has multiple labels
+- Warn if a label is unused
+- Error if you try to jump to an undefined label

+Does this mean resole @labels while parsing the raw lines?

+Constants start with a # but could be int, binary or hex. #i #b #h and it defaults to int?
+Use python notation and then ``int(value_string, 0)`` e.g.

+- #123
+- #0x4f
+- #0o77
+- #0b1001010

 Tests!